hugoferreira/hugoferreira.github.com/_posts/2015-09-12-non-transitive-probabilities.markdown

 > Penney now proposes Sheldon they should flip a coin until one of the patterns appear.
 Who has the higher probability of winning?

 In other words, what's the probability for `HHH` and `THH` occurring **first** in a potentially infinite sequence of coin tosses?
-Most people would assume to be the same, but in fact `THH` has an higher chance of winning that `HHH`!..
-Say wat?
+Most people would assume to be the same, but in fact `THH` has an higher chance of winning than `HHH`!.. *Say wat*?
 If you don't believe me, run the following Scala program:

 {% highlight scala %}
 import scala.util.Random